sockeqwe/website-old/_posts/2015-01-10-annotationprocessing101.md

 ## Datamodel
 Before we continue with checking if classes annotated with @Factory observe our five rules (see above) we are going to introduce data structures which makes it easier for us to continue.
 Sometimes the problem or processor seems to be so simple that programmers tend to write the whole processor in a procedural manner. **But you know what?
 An Annotation Processor is still a java application.
 So use object oriented programming, interfaces, design patterns and anything else you would use in any other java application!**

 Our FactoryProcessor is quite simple but there are some information we want to store as objects.
+With `FactoryAnnotatedClass` we store the annotated class data like qualified class name along with the data of the @Factory annotation itself.
+So we store the TypeElement and evaluate the @Factory annotation:

 {% highlight java %}
 public class FactoryAnnotatedClass {